PostHog/posthog.com/contents/blog/measure-product-market-fit.md

   - Product metrics
 ---

-Startups can't succeed without [achieving product-market fit](/blog/product-market-fit-game).
+Startups can't succeed without [achieving product-market fit] – it's one of the few things startup gurus agree on.
+It's often desribed as a feeling – a palpable excitement from users, or a sense you can't keep up with demand.
+You either have _it_, or you don't.

-Most guides tell you how it _feels_ to have it, but product-market fit isn't just an ephemeral gut feeling.
+But product-market fit isn't just an ephemeral gut feeling.
 You can _measure_ it, and _it moves_ as your customer's needs change, or new solutions appear.

-This guide explains 7 different ways to measure product-market fit, and how to choose the right ones for you.

-## In search of "The Trifecta"
+And it's a spectrum.
+Some products have rock solid product-market fit, others the green shoots of _potential_ fit.
+This guide will help you figure out where you are on that spectrum.

+## First principles

-You need a _combination_ of leading and lagging indicators to measure product-market fit reliably.
+Measuring product-market fit requires a combination of leading and lagging indicators:

-**Leading indicators** suggest product-market fit – e.g. a surge in growth suggests product-market fit, but can't confirm it.
+**Leading indicators**, such as a surge in new users, suggest product-market fit.

-**Lagging indicators** confirm product-market fit – e.g. when those new users return to use your product repeatedly.
+**Lagging indicators**, such as those users returning repeatedly, confirm product-market fit.

-We recommend choosing three metrics (two leading indicators and one lagging indicator) and adding more when you need.
+Three metrics (two leading indicators and one lagging indicator) is a good starting point.
+You can add more if and when you need.

 Why three?
 Because of what Brian Balfour, a serial co-founder and a former VP of Growth at Hubspot, calls The Trifecta:[^1]

 ![pmf trifecta](../images/blog/how-to-measure-product-market-fit/pmf-trifecta.png)

-If you can nail these three at the same time, it's a strong sign you have product-market fit.

-In the rest of this guide, I'll cover:
+In the rest of this guide, I'll explain:

-- All the different ways to measure product-market fit
+- The different ways to measure product-market fit
-- The Pros and cons of each method
+- The pros and cons of each method
-- How to choose the right ones for you
+- How to choose the right metrics for you

 ## Indicator #1: Word-of-mouth growth

 - **Type:** Leading indicator
 - **Good for:** Product-led companies

 You _can't_ validate product-market fit _using word of mouth alone_.
 That way lies madness.
-But it is a useful leading indicator _when confirmed using other metrics_, such as user engagement, and retention.
+But it is a useful indicator _when confirmed using other metrics_, such as user engagement.

 Hopefully, you already have a strong grasp of your organic user growth via user signups, or whatever metric makes sense for your product.
 But you can, with a little work, also track word-of-mouth awareness and sentiment of your product.
 Here are a few options.

 ### 1. Brand mention alerts

-Use a tool like [Syften](https://syften.com/) to monitor social media, communities, newsletters, etc., for mentions of any keyword you choose, such as your brand name.
-We use Syften at PostHog to send alerts to a `#brand-alerts` channel on our Slack.
+Use a tool like [Syften](https://syften.com/) to monitor social media, communities, and newsletters for people talking about you.
+We use it at PostHog to send alerts to a `#brand-alerts` channel on our Slack.

 Tracking brand mentions is more about understanding what people are saying about you, rather than tracking a trend.
-If people are spontaneously sharing their love for your product, it's a good sign you might have product-market fit.
+People spontaneously sharing their love for your product is a good sign.
 Identify who these people are and why your product is such a good fit for them.

-Brand alerts are also a great way to drive acquisition by talking to people considering your product.

 > **❗️Important:** It's _much easier_ to track mentions if your company has a unique name.
 You're bang out of luck if it's a common noun – e.g. Apple, Amplitude.